haoxins/haoxins.github.io/archived/2021-programming-rust-2nd-2.md

     The rules for using the function correctly are its contract; the existence of a contract is what makes the function `unsafe`.
+  - Otherwise, the function is **safe**: no well-typed call to it can cause undefined behavior.
+It should not be marked `unsafe`.

+* Whether the function uses `unsafe` features in its body is irrelevant; what matters is the presence of a contract.
+Before, we showed an `unsafe` function that uses no `unsafe` features, and a safe function that does use `unsafe` features.
+* Don't mark a *safe* function `unsafe` just because you use `unsafe` features in its body.
+This makes the function harder to use and confuses readers who will (correctly) expect to find a contract explained somewhere.
+Instead, use an `unsafe` block, *even if it's the function's entire body*.